 - Vasodilators -- open up blood vessels.

-In severe cases, surgery to cut the nerves that open and close blood vessels may be done.
+In severe cases, patients may require surgery to cut the nerves that open and close blood vessels.

 Complementary and Alternative Therapies

-Be sure to let all your doctors know about any herbs, supplements, or alternative therapies you are using.
+Be sure to tell your doctors about any herbs, supplements, or alternative therapies you are using.
 Some complementary and alternative medicine (CAM) therapies can interfere with conventional medical therapies.
-Work with a doctor who is experienced in CAM therapies to find the right mix of treatments for you.
+Work with a doctor who is experienced in CAM therapies to find the combination of treatments that is right for you.

 Avoid caffeine and alcohol, and get regular exercise.
 These supplements may help:

-- Omega-3 fatty acids, found in fish oil (1,500 mg two to three times per day), may reduce symptoms in people with primary Raynaud's, according to one study.
+- Omega-3 fatty acids, found in fish oil (1,500 mg, 2 to 3 times per day), may reduce symptoms in people with primary Raynaud's, according to one study.
 Fish oil did not reduce symptoms in people who had secondary Raynaud's.
-High doses of fish oil can increase your risk of bleeding, so ask your doctor before taking it -- especially if you already take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+High doses of fish oil can increase your risk of bleeding.
+So ask your doctor before taking it, especially if you already take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

 - Inositol hexaniacinate, a form of vitamin B3 or niacin, may reduce frequency of Raynaud's attacks.
 In studies, people took high doses of inositol hexaniacinate, which can be dangerous if not monitored by a doctor.
 If you want to try inositol hexaniacinate, ask your doctor to determine the right dose for you.

-- Magnesium (200 mg three times per day) opens up blood vessels.
-Some doctors suggest taking a magnesium supplement, although there are no scientific studies to see whether it works.
+- Magnesium (200 mg, 3 times per day) opens up blood vessels.
+Some doctors suggest taking a magnesium supplement, although there are no scientific studies to show it works.
 Take with meals and reduce dose if diarrhea occurs.
 Magnesium can interact with a number of medications, including antibiotics, drugs used to treat high blood pressure, and drugs used to treat osteoporosis.
 Ask your doctor before taking a magnesium supplement.

 Tell your doctor if you are pregnant or nursing before taking any herbs.

-Ginkgo (Ginkgo biloba) 120 - 160 mg per day -- can open up blood vessels and increase circulation in the fingers.
-One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day has less pain.
-Talk to your health care provider before taking ginkgo.
-Ginkgo can interact with several herbs and medications, and can increase your risk of bleeding, especially if you take blood-thinners.
+Ginkgo (Ginkgo biloba) 120 to 160 mg per day -- can open up blood vessels and increase circulation in the fingers.
+One preliminary study found that people with Raynaud's who took 160 mg of ginkgo per day had less pain.
+Talk to your doctor before taking ginkgo.
+Do not take ginkgo if you have a history of seizures.
+Ginkgo can interact with several herbs and medications, and can increase your risk of bleeding, especially if you take blood thinners.

 Homeopathy may be useful as a supportive therapy.